QuiGonJin/ESieve/README.md

 Target: iPhone 6
 iOS SDK 8.4

-ESieve is a simple iOS calculator to display all prime numbers between 0 and n utilizing Eratosthenes sieve
+ESieve is a simple iOS calculator to display all prime numbers between 0 and n utilizing Eratosthenes sieve.

+Implementation:

+  Built ontop of XCode Ver.6.4's Swift Single View Application.

+  All implementation specific to this app is inside ViewController.swift

 Usage: